 Pavan Malreddy has studied and taught Sociology, Anthropology, Development Studies and English Literature in the Netherlands, Singapore, Canada and Germany.
 His current research project focuses on the armed insurgencies in India, Burma and Nigeria.
-His research interests include 20th and 21st century literature, world literatures, discourses of terrorism, and the intersections of memory studies and postcolonial theory. (see full list of publications).
+His research interests include world anglophone studies, 20th and 21st centrury literatures, Empire fictions, discourses of terrorism, and the intersections of memory studies and postcolonial theory (see full list of publications).

 Books and Editions

 2018 (co-edited with Michael C. Frank) Global Responses to the War on Terror.
 Special Issue of European Journal English Studies 22 (2).

 2018 (co-edited with Anindya Purakayastha) Cultures of Violence in South Asia.
 Special Issue of Kairos: A Journal of Critical Symposium 2 (1).

 2019 ‘Subalternation: Narrating Burma’.
 Postcolonial Studies 22 (4), fc